12 Frontend Interview Questions That Senior Devs Still Get Wrong

 cache.set(obj, expensiveComputation(obj));

-// `obj` can never be garbage‑collected while in the Map
+// `obj` can never be garbage‑collected while it remains in the Map

 }